Real-time strategy: 2004–2012: Specialization and evolution

 Others are moving away from the traditional real-time strategy game model with the addition of other genre elements.
 One example is Sins of a Solar Empire (2008), released by Ironclad Games, which mixes elements of grand-scale stellar empire building games like Master of Orion with real-time strategy elements.
 Another example is indie game Achron (2011), which incorporates time travel as a game mechanic, allowing a player to send units forward or backward in time.

 Multiplayer online battle arena games (MOBA) have originated as a subgenre of real-time strategy games, however this fusion of real-time strategy, role-playing, and action games has lost many traditional RTS elements.
-These type of games moved away from constructing additional structures, base management, army building, and controlling additional units.
+These types of games moved away from constructing additional structures, base management, army building, and controlling additional units.
 Map and the main structures for each team are still present, and destroying enemy main structure will secure victory as the ultimate victory condition.
 Unlike in RTS, a player has control over the only one single powerful unit, called "hero" or "champion", who advances in level, learns new abilities, and grows in power over the course of a match.
 Players can find various friendly and enemy units on the map at any given time assisting each team, however, these units are computer-controlled and players usually don't have direct control over their movement and creation; instead, they march forward along set paths.
 Defense of the Ancients (DotA), a Warcraft III mod from 2003, and its standalone sequel Dota 2 (2013), as well as League of Legends (2009), and Heroes of the Storm (2015), are the typical representatives of the new strategy subgenre.
 Former game journalist Luke Smith called DotA "the ultimate RTS".